 In 1925 the World Conference for the Well-being of Children in Geneva and Switzerland, proclaimed June 1st to be International Children’s Day.
-It became universally established in 1954, the aim being to protect children’s rights, end child labour and guarantee access to education.
+It became universally established in 1954, the aim is to protect children’s rights, end child labour and guarantee access to education.
 It is usually marked with speeches on children’s rights and wellbeing and other events involving or dedicated to children.
 Children of today are the keepers of tomorrow.
 The day is used to promote the rights and welfare of children within society.

 Governments around the world strongly support this awareness day, in order to draw attention to children’s issues and promote wellbeing.
 When looking specifically at our own society in Britain, it’s sometimes hard to believe that neglect and abuse of children is still sadly, a stark reality.

-According to statistics released by the NSPCC:
+According to statistics released by the NSPCC

 - 1 in 14 children have been physically abused